 Home Lads Home

-Next chance to catch us will be at Nubfest in London on 4th August 2016 see the gig list for details.
+Next chance to catch us will be the RNLI Concert in Alton on 15 October see the gig list for details.

 Kings Pond Shantymen sing out mainly in Hampshire and West Surrey, England.
 We perform shanties and other seafaring songs, interspersed with a few drinking songs and odd ditties.
 At Christmas we also sing carols.
 We aim for an authentic shanty style - unaccompanied male voices singing in harmony - on a good day.